iotaledger/introduction-docs/docs/guides/exchange_guide.md

     console.log('Need a refill?
 Send it to this address:', latestAddress)
 ```
-Feel free to fill the address with Testnet Tokens with the [IOTA Faucet](https://faucet.testnet.chrysalis2.com/) in order to test it.
+Feel free to fill the address with Testnet Tokens with the [IOTA Faucet](https://faucet.testnet.chrysalis2.com/) to test it.

 Addresses are of two types, `internal` and `public` (external):
 * Each set of addresses are independent from each other and has an independent `index` id
 * Addresses that are created by `account.generateAddress()` are indicated as `internal=false` (public)
 * Internal addresses (`internal=true`) are called `change` addresses and are used to send the excess funds to them
-* The approach is also known as a *BIP32 Hierarchical Deterministic wallet (HD Wallet)*.
+* The approach is also known as a *BIP32 Hierarchical Deterministic wallet (HD Wallet)*

 _Note: You may remember IOTA 1.0 network in which addresses were not reusable.
 It is no longer true and addresses can be reused multiple times in IOTA 1.5 (Chrysalis) network._